scitix/sichek/docs/configuration.md

 - Retain only the relevant specs based on the hardware's unique identifiers (e.g., board IDs)

-- Attempt to auto-fill missing entries from cloud sources (e.g., OSS)
+- Attempt to auto-fill missing entries from remote URL (specified by SICHEK_SPEC_URL)

 This ensures that each node only loads specs that are directly applicable to its own devices.